The VA Amendatory Escape Clause And Its Effects

 What Are My Rights If I Am Not Comfortable Signing the VA Loan Escape Clause?

 Why is this an issue?
-Because the VA absolutely will not guarantee a loan amount that is higher than what the NOV states is the fair market value.
-So…what if the buyer has already agreed to pay a certain amount that is higher than the VA is willing to guarantee?
+Because the VA absolutely will not guarantee a loan amount that is higher than what the NOV states are the fair market value.
+So . . . what if the buyer has already agreed to pay a certain amount that is higher than the VA is willing to guarantee?
 Enter Escape Clause.
 Once the NOV comes in, if the “fair market value” as determined by the VA is lower than the selling price, the buyer can still back out, or they can opt to pay the price and just have a portion of the loan not be guaranteed by the VA.
-In a lot of ways, this throws the seller under the bus, especially if the seller was not aware of the Escape Clause.
-Sellers often make important life decisions after the contract to sell their home for a certain amount is signed (since, you know, signing a contract usually establishes a legal obligation to fulfill the terms).
-Those important life decisions might become the worst things that ever happened to them if a buyer decides to walk out on a $300,000 contract.
-You can imagine why a seller might be downright irate if the Escape Clause slaps them in the face.
+Since many borrowers can’t afford to pay these extra expenses themselves without VA guarantee, the Escape Clause prevents them from being forced into this situation.

 Why is the VA Loan Escape Clause Required?